Woodville Port Road

 The chemicals are not a health risk to residents unless you are using bore water.

 Three stages of work has determined how far the contamination has travelled in the uppermost aquifers.
 Where there is evidence of groundwater contamination that has the potential to impact human health, the EPA can propose that a groundwater prohibition area be established subject to community consultation.
-South Australia currently has 6 of these areas in place.

 For further information please see ‘Reports’ and previous ‘Community updates and fact sheets’ below.